Exodia-World/exodia.world-eth/README.md

     ./truffle exec upgrade_exo_token.js --network rinkeby // omit --network flag for local upgrades

-Record *public* upgrades in `migrations/history.txt`.
+Record *public* upgrades in `migrations/outputs/history.txt`.
 This practice will be automated in the future.
-The latest deployed contract addresses are written in `migrations/contracts.json`.
+The latest deployed contract addresses are written in `migrations/outputs/contracts.json` or in one of the other files depending on selected network.

 ## Release